greenriver/hmis-warehouse/docs/rails_6_update_notes.md

   - Currently using codeodor's version [here](https://github.com/codeodor/composite_primary_keys) on branch `ar6.1`
   - PR on official repo is [here](https://github.com/composite-primary-keys/composite_primary_keys/pull/531)
 - activerecord-sqlserver-adapter
-  - Currently using the version I forked [here](https://github.com/tquang1708/activerecord-sqlserver-adapter) on branch `master`, which merely pushes the requirement up to 6.1.
-It probably will break but I'll look into that when it does.
+  - Currently using lk001's version [here](https://github.com/lk0001/activerecord-sqlserver-adapter) on branch `master`.
   - Issue on official repo is [here](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter/issues/849)
 - active_record_extended
   - Officially already supporting 6.1, but currently using the unreleased version on the Master branch as it fixed a small bug.